 Pulmonary embolism.
 A piece of a clot can break away, travel through the bloodstream, and become lodged in the lungs.
 This is called a pulmonary embolism.
 Almost all DVT-related deaths are due to a pulmonary embolism.

 Post-phlebitis syndrome.
 A clot can permanently damage the vein it is lodged in.
 This problem, called post-phlebitis syndrome, causes persistent leg pain, swelling, darkened skin, and sometimes hard-to-heal skin ulcers.
-Up to 40% of people with a DVT develop post-phlebitis syndrome.

 Prevention is preferable to treatment